Netflix hits 125 million subscribers worldwide

 The streaming video service hit 125 million members in its first quarter, the company said in a better-than-expected earnings release Monday.

 The blowout quarter comes at a time of heightened annoyance at Netflix among some in the traditional filmmaking industry.
-Last month, Steven Spielberg said movies that have mere "token" theatrical runs -- as Netflix does -- shouldn't be in the running for Oscars.
-Also last month, the board of the prestigious Cannes film festival banned Netflix films from award competition, prompting Netflix to pull out of screening at the festival at all.
+Last month, Steven Spielberg said movies that have mere "token" theatrical runs -- as those from Netflix do -- shouldn't be in the running for Oscars.
+Also last month, the board of the prestigious Cannes film festival banned Netflix films from award competition, prompting the company to pull out of screening anything at the festival at all.

 French rules to compete in Cannes would have meant that Netflix's films couldn't be streamed for three years after their release, and the company "would never want to do that to our French members," according to a letter to shareholders Monday.